 His professional indemnity work has focussed on lawyers, where his experience encompasses all aspects of legal practice; as well as insurance brokers, dealing with complex placements and coverage issues.
 He has regularly considered issues of dishonesty in the context of PI claims.
 He has also acted for (and against) other professions.

-Ben also has experience of other classes of insurance/reinsurance and has recently been engaged in a number of D&O matters.
+Ben also has experience in other classes of insurance/reinsurance and has recently been engaged in a number of D&O matters.

-Ben is Ince’s compliance officer for legal practice as well as its global head of risk and compliance.
-In addition to providing internal advice Ben also advises others on issues concerning regulatory obligations and has advised on dealing with regulators and in respect to regulatory investigations, principally within the legal profession.
+In addition to providing internal advice, Ben also advises others on issues concerning regulatory obligations and has advised on dealing with regulators and in respect to regulatory investigations, principally within the legal profession.

 Ben has acted in a variety of commercial disputes connected to the acquisition or operation of businesses.
 Notable sale and purchase disputes have arisen from the warranties given on the acquisition of a shipyard and the sale of a Lloyd’s agency.
 He has acted in many cases alleging secret profits, most notably two long trials (and the subsequent appeals) in relation to commissions.

 The majority of Ben’s work has been in Court and he has significant trial experience, but he has regularly used ADR as a means of settling disputes.

 My testimonials and accolades

 “Intelligent, thorough and great to have on your side in contentious matters.”